Topics API: How Privacy Sandbox on Android connects people with ads

 Topics are more than context.
 Context is good, but it’s limited to a specific page or screen.
 Someone could have clicked the wrong link, followed clickbait, or tapped on the wrong screen in an app.
 Alternatively, it could be the right screen, but they’re only on it to get a needed piece of data, not because they are deeply and passionately interested in whatever that context is.

-Interest, on the other hand, is fairly global and persistent over time.
+Interest, on the other hand, should be much more global and persistent over time.

 Example: I like sports.
-That won’t change from week to week or month to month, though the exactly sports I like are likely to evolve over longer periods of time.
-While Google’s building Topics API for fairly short-term interests, it’s still longer-term than immediate context.
+That won’t change from week to week or month to month, though the exactly sports I engage with are likely to evolve over longer periods of time, or change over different seasons.
+And while Google’s building Topics API for fairly short-term interests, it’s still longer-term than just immediate context.

 Google’s privacy sandbox defines a topic as a human-readable area of interest that someone demonstrates engagement with in the recent past.
 In fact, likely within just the last three weeks.